 If you want to celebrate like the locals, visit the places below.
 Just be prepared to stay up late for all of these, as the later into the night, the better the celebrations get.

-Oaxaca’s main cemetery is walking distance from the city’s historical center.
+Oaxaca’s main cemetery is within walking distance from the city’s historical center.
 Stroll over during the day or night (October 31-November 2) to observe the families gathering around the tombs in remembrance.

 Santa Cruz Xoxocotlan